hlfreund/Metagenome_analysis/README.md

-# Metagenome_analysis
+# Metagenome analyses!

-These are scripts I use to parse through shotgun metagenomes.
+These are scripts I use to analyze shotgun metagenomes.

 This is a repository in progress!